December 4, 2025 Panchang: Shukla Chaturdashi to Purnima, Auspicious Muhurat, Nakshatra, Rashi

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Shukla Paksha Chaturdashi lasts until 7:04 AM in most regions, after which Purnima continues for the rest of the day.
-The tithi changes at that lunar moment rather than at sunrise.
+The Panchang observes Shukla Paksha Chaturdashi until 7:04 AM in most regions, followed by Purnima for the rest of the day.
+The tithi changes at a specific lunar moment rather than simply at sunrise.

-Maintain satvika food, offer a lamp in the evening, recite a familiar stotra or mantra, and dedicate time to silent meditation.
-Families often engage in collective readings and small acts of charity, deepening personal practice and strengthening community bonds.
+The article suggests maintaining satvika food, offering a lamp in the evening, reciting a familiar stotra or mantra, and spending time in silent meditation.
+It also mentions family readings and small acts of charity as ways to deepen shared intention.